lfore888/105-unit-3/README.md

 # Health Data Anylasis Using Code

-This is a repository containing instructions and examples of how to use code to navigate a data set
+This is a repository containing instructions and examples of how to use code to navigate the County Public Health data set for data anaylsis

 ### The repository contains: